Skip to main content

 (A) Public water systems shall not use bottled water to achieve compliance with the requirements of this chapter.
 Upon approval of the director, bottled water may be used on a temporary basis to avoid an increased risk to health from contaminant levels exceeding the maximum contaminant level (MCL).
 The bottled water shall be of a quality acceptable to the director.

-(B) Except as provided below, a public water system may not use point-of-use or point-of-entry treatment devices to achieve compliance with a MCL.
+(B) Except as provided in this paragraph, a public water system may not use point-of-use or point-of-entry treatment devices to achieve compliance with a MCL.
 A nontransient noncommunity public water system may use a point-of-use or point-of-entry treatment device to achieve compliance with the MCL for arsenic if the following conditions are met:

 (1) Point-of-use and point-of-entry treatment devices shall be owned, controlled, and maintained by the public water system, or by a person under contract with the public water system, to ensure proper operation and maintenance and compliance with the arsenic maximum contaminant level.